 Neutral skin tones = hundreds of hair hues!

-If your skin has neutral undertones, then you’re in for a treat, as you’re most likely to be able to pull off most hair colours!
+If your skin has neutral undertones, then you’re in for a treat, as you’re most likely to pull off almost every hair colour!
 Pretty much any shade of blonde – from pale beige to amber blonde – will suit you.
-So too will most shades of brown and red – let the hair colour experimenting begin!3
+So will most shades of brown and red – so let the hair colour experimenting begin!1

 Not sure what your skin tone is?
 Then it’s best you do the wrist test.

 Take a look at the underside of your wrist where your veins are and see what colour they are.
 If they are blue/purple, then you have a cool skin tone.
 If they look more green/yellow, then you have a warm skin tone.2

 If you’re still not sure, then focus on your eyes and natural hair colour.

 People with cool skin tend to have blue, green, pale brown or grey eyes and naturally blonde, brown or black hair with ash tones.

 Those with brown, amber or hazel eyes and hair that’s naturally auburn, brown or black hair with hints of red, copper or golden tones, are warm toned.3